 Matching Server Versions

-Your sending and receiving servers should run similar stacks.
-In particular, it is very important that the versions (including both release and “flavor”, if appropriate) of all of the following match on all servers in your push publishing environment (both sending and receiving servers):
+Your sending server and any Dynamic Endpoints it pushes to should run similar stacks.
+In particular, it is very important that the versions (including both release and “flavor”, if appropriate) of all of the following match on all servers in your push publishing environment (both sending server and Dynamic Endpoints):

 - Java Virtual Machine (JVM)